Learning to Infer Parameterized Representations of Plants from 3D Scans: Method

 \subsubsection{Recursive Auto-encoders}

-After applying node encoding, an input L-String is represented as a binary tree where all nodes are individually represented as points in $\latentspace$.
-It can then serve as input to an RvNN auto-encoder.
-To recursively merge or split the nodes, we design encoder-decoder pairs based on the relationship of the input nodes in the tree.
-Two nodes to be merged can be either siblings or have a parent-child relationship in the tree.

-Based on this observation, we consider the two merging/splitting criteria shown in Figure~\ref{fig:criteria}.
+After applying node encoding, an L-String is represented as a binary tree where all nodes are individually represented as points in $\latentspace$.
+This is the input to an RvNN auto-encoder.
+To recursively merge or split nodes, we design encoder-decoder pairs based on the relationship of the input nodes in the tree.
+Two nodes to be merged can either be siblings or have a parent-child relationship in the tree.
+Based on this observation, we consider the two merging/splitting criteria shown in Fig.~\ref{fig:criteria}.
 For each criterion, we learn one recursive encoder-decoder pair.
 Both the sibling encoder-decoder $(\siblingencoder, \siblingdecoder)$ and the parent-child encoder-decoder $(\pcencoder,\pcdecoder)$ are implemented as shown in Fig~\ref{fig:recursive_arch}.